JavierSada/sql-challenge/README.md

   * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.
+* Import each CSV file into the corresponding SQL table.

+1. Here you can find the SQL documentation to [Table Schemas](https://github.com/JavierSada/sql-challenge/blob/main/Coding/QuickDBD-Tables%20Relations.sql)
+2. After Schemas here you can find [SQL Query Docs](https://github.com/JavierSada/sql-challenge/blob/main/Coding/Queries%20QuickDBD.sql)

+#### Data Analysis

+Once you have a complete database, do the following: